-People with life-threatening illnesses, including chronic or severe pulmonary disorders and other medical conditions, often require the attention of a team of specially-trained health care providers in an intensive care unit (ICU).
+If you or a loved one experience a life-threatening illness, including chronic or severe breathing disorders and other medical conditions, you may require the attention of a team of specially-trained health care providers in an intensive care unit (ICU).

 These critical care specialists are also skilled in sensitive areas such as end-of-life decisions, advance directives, and counseling of patients and families.
-They lead a multidisciplinary team represented by specialties across the spectrum—ranging from surgery and anesthesiology to nursing, social work and respiratory therapy.
+They lead a team represented by specialties across the spectrum—ranging from surgery and anesthesiology to nursing, social work and respiratory therapy.
 Our highly collaborative approach ensures that patients and families are supported and informed at all times.